Nashville, Tennessee: Highways

 Nashville is centrally located at the crossroads of three Interstate Highways, I-40 (east-west), I-24 (northwest-southeast) and I-65 (north-south).
-I-40 connects the city between Memphis to the west and Knoxville to the east, I-24 connects between Clarksville to the northwest and Chattanooga to the southeast, and I-65 connects between Louisville, Kentucky to the north and Huntsville, Alabama to the south.
+I-40 connects the city between Memphis to the west and Knoxville to the east, I-24 connects between Clarksville to the northwest and Chattanooga to the southeast, and I-65 connects between Louisville to the north and Huntsville to the south.
 All three of these interstate highways, which also serve the suburbs, form brief concurrencies with each other in the city, and completely encircle downtown.
-Interstate 440 is a bypass route connecting I-40, I-65, and I-24 south of downtown Nashville.
+I-440 is a bypass route connecting I-40, I-65, and I-24 south of Downtown Nashville.
 Briley Parkway, the majority of which is a freeway, forms a bypass around the north side of the city and its interstates.
-Ellington Parkway, a freeway made up of a section of U.S. Route 31E, runs between east of downtown and Briley Parkway, serving as an alternative route to I-65.
-Interstate 840 provides an outer southern bypass for the city and its suburbs.
+Ellington Parkway, a freeway made up of a section of US 31E, runs between east of downtown and Briley Parkway, serving as an alternative route to I-65.
+I-840 provides an outer southern bypass for the city and its suburbs.
 U.S. Routes 31, 31E, 31W, 31 Alternate, 41, 41 Alternate, 70, 70S, and 431 also serve Nashville, intersecting in the city's center as arterial surface roads and radiating outward.
 Most of these routes are called "pikes" and many carry the names of nearby towns to which they lead.
 Among these are Clarksville Pike, Gallatin Pike, Lebanon Pike, Murfreesboro Pike, Nolensville Pike, and Franklin Pike.

 Public transit

-The Metropolitan Transit Authority provides bus transit within the city.
+WeGo Public Transit provides bus transit within the city.
 Routes utilize a hub and spoke method, centered around the Music City Central transit station in downtown.
-A rejected expansion plan included use of bus rapid transit and light rail service at some point in the future.
+A 2018 expansion plan that included use of bus rapid transit and light rail service was rejected by voters.
+A subsequent expansion plan focused on improving sidewalks, adding smart signals, upgrading bus stops and transit centers, implementing a 24-hour bus service and adding 54 miles of high-capacity transit corridors was passed in 2024.

 Nashville is considered a gateway city for rail and air traffic for the Piedmont Atlantic Megaregion.

 Air

 The city is served by Nashville International Airport (BNA), which is operated by the Metropolitan Nashville Airport Authority (MNAA).
-18.27 million passengers visited the airport in 2019, making it the 31st busiest airport in the US.
-BNA is ranked fastest growing airport among the top 50 airports in the United States.
-Nashville International Airport serves 600 daily flights to more than 85 nonstop markets.
+Nearly 23 million passengers visited the airport in 2023, making it the 29th busiest airport in the US.
+BNA is ranked the fastest growing airport among the top 50 airports in the United States.
+Nashville International Airport serves 600 daily flights to more than 100 nonstop markets.

 In late 2014, BNA became the first major U.S. airport to establish dedicated pick-up and drop-off areas for vehicle for hire companies.

 The airport authority also operates the John C. Tune Airport, a Class E airspace general aviation airport.